- Is email marketing overrated?

 - Emails with signatures with a photo receive 32% more replies than emails without it (WiseStamp)

-- 7 lines is the perfect size for an email signature (75% of senders include contact info, 60% add phone number, less attach Twitter (7%), Facebook (3%), or LinkedIn (2%) (EmailMonks, Marketing Land)
+- 7 lines are the perfect size for an email signature (75% of senders include contact info, 60% add a phone number, less attach Twitter (7%), Facebook (3%), or LinkedIn (2%) (EmailMonks, Marketing Land)

 - 17% of adults are using a formal style for email communication, 33% prefer informal style, 49% say it depends (Huff Post)